Sámi Americans: Culture

 In Sápmi, Sámi peoples were often discriminated against and increasingly subject to forced assimilation until the later 20th century.
-In the United States, however, most Americans were either unaware of the existence of Sámi as a distinct ethnicity or could not racially distinguish them from other Nordic immigrants.
-Sámi Americans were generally given the same privileges as other White Americans, although within Nordic migrant communities they were recognized and discriminated against.
-In order to avoid discrimination and conform to anglo-american cultural norms, very few first-generation immigrants were open about their ethnicity.
+In the United States, however, most Americans were either unaware of the existence of Sámi as a distinct ethnicity or didn't distinguish them from other Nordic immigrants.
+Sámi Americans were and continue to be classified as White Americans by the United States government.
+Although within Nordic migrant communities they have faced discrimination against their culture and ethnicity.
+In order to avoid discrimination and conform to Anglo-American cultural norms, very few first-generation immigrants were open about their ethnicity.
 In many cases, Sámi immigrants actively repressed their ethnic identity.
 The traditions of these immigrants were quickly lost to later generations.

 Much of the spread of Laestadianism in the Americas is attributed to Sámi-American immigrants who formed religious communities in the United States.
 Sámi immigrants, along with ethnic Finns, began founding their own congregations in the United States as early as the 1870s after an established Norwegian pastor denied a number of Laestadians the eucharist.
 The movement's founder, Lars Levi Laestadius, was a scholar of Sámi shamanism and had been principally concerned with preaching to Sámi populations.
 Although Laestadianism has since spread beyond Sámi populations, it is still closely associated with Sámi heritage because of its origins.

 A movement in the late 20th century which sought to revive Sámi identity in North America yielded two publications which aim to connect Sámi Americans to their past: Árran and Báiki.
 The Sami Siida of North America was also formed as a network connecting Sámi descendants in North America.
 These organizations have made efforts to reconnect with surviving Sámi populations in northern Scandinavia, and to revive traditional Sámi art forms, such as storytelling.